-It is my honor to submit the 2018 Annual Report for the Butte County Mosquito and Vector Control District.
+It is my honor to submit the 2019 Annual Report for the Butte County Mosquito and Vector Control District.
 The District had a very successful year serving the residents of Butte County and Hamilton City by utilizing an integrated vector management (IVM) approach that included public education and outreach, vector surveillance, reduction of breeding grounds by physical and cultural control by altering the environment and/or management practices, and by using sound biological and chemical control methods.
 This report outlines the work conducted by the District to accomplish its primary goal of protecting public health.

 The prevention of vector-borne disease outbreaks remains the District's primary goal and it's most important responsibility to the public.
 West Nile virus (WNV) is now considered to be endemic in the state of California and remains the District's largest public health concern.
-The state observed another extremely active WNV season.
-As of writing this, currently 201 human infections have been confirmed in 2018.
-Butte County's human infections increased from 3 in 2017 to 10 in 2018.
-Butte County has had confirmation of 242 WNV human infections with 9 fatalities since the virus arrived in 2004.
-Since 2003 when WNV first appeared in California, 6783 human infections with 294 fatalities have been confirmed.
-For the past several years St. Louis encephalitis has again started to become active in parts of the county.
+The state observed another extremely active WNV season and for the past several years St. Louis encephalitis has again started to become active in parts of the state.
 The extraordinary efforts to combat the WNV epidemic and St. Louis encephalitis resurgence in California should be credited to the combined efforts of more than 60 mosquito and vector control districts and local health departments, working in close cooperation with the California Department of Public Health and numerous other agencies indirectly related to mosquito and vector control.